pal03377/master-thesis/thesis.typ

   fill: yellow,
 )[
   Note: This subsection should contain a UML Use Case Diagram including roles and their use cases.
 You can use colors to indicate priorities.
 Think about splitting the diagram into multiple ones if you have more than 10 use cases. *Important:* Make sure to describe the most important use cases using the use case table template (./tex/use-case-table.tex).
 Also describe the rationale of the use case model, i.e. why you modeled it like you show it in the diagram.
 ]
+According to Bruegge and Dutoit, use cases describe "a function provided by the system that yields a visible result for an actor"@bruegge2004object.
+In our discussion, we'll consider Artemis as our system, and the actors will be represented by an _instructor_, a _tutor_ and _Athena_ interacting with the system.
+We'll break down the use case model into two separate diagrams for clarity.

+#figure(
+  image("figures/use-case-diagram-tutor-instructor.svg", width: 100%),
+  caption: [Use Case Diagram for the Tutor],
+) <useCaseModelTutorInstructor>

+In @useCaseModelTutorInstructor we show the use cases of both an instructor and a tutor who use Artemis with Athena to grade students' submissions.
+The instructor can select the assessment module that is best suited for giving feedback suggestions on the specific exercise to be assessed (#frlink(<frSelectAssessmentModule>)).
+After that has happened and the exercise due date is reached, the tutor can start grading the submissions.
+They can view a given submission and directly receive feedback suggestions from Athena (#frlink(<frViewFeedbackSuggestionsUI>)).
+The tutor can then either accept the suggestions or edit them (#frlink(<frAcceptFeedbackSuggestions>)).
+Alternatively, they can also choose to ignore the suggestions and write their own feedback (#frlink(<frRejectFeedbackSuggestions>)).
+After the tutor has finished grading the submission, they can submit the result to the system.

+#figure(
+  image("figures/use-case-diagram-Athena.svg", width: 82%),
+  caption: [Use Case Diagram for the Athena System],
+) <useCaseModelAthena>

 === Analysis Object Model
 #rect(